ChintuMangukiya/Student-Management-System/README.md

 # This is simple CRUD application with ag-grid integration and inline-editing inside it.
 It is fully accessible.

-This is neccessary to having xampp control panel installed and created database named students inside it and having all class_1 to class_12_B tables inside this table.
+Note:- This is neccessary to having a sql database in at localhost with any Control panel like XAMPP Control Panel for database API.

 first you have to start database server from xampp control panel.